raphiniert-com/volume_renderer/README.md

 *   **Generic illumination model:** We developed a generic illumination model that is easy to extend with other illumination functions.
 The provided function is the Henyey-Greenstein phase function.
 *   **Stereo rendering:** In some use cases there is a nice feature to work with stereo images.
 Thus, the renderer offers the possibility to render off-axis stereo images.
 *   **High usability:** To enable a high usability a MATLAB® interface consisting of several MATLAB® classes has been developed.
 Due to this interface it is uncomplicated to generate movies.
+*   **Memory Management:** In order to increase the speed of the renderer, volumes are transferred to the GPU if any change of data occured.
+This is realized by persisting the memory between all render built upon [this code](https://de.mathworks.com/matlabcentral/fileexchange/38964-example-matlab-class-wrapper-for-a-c-class).

 ## Requirements